DavyK17/kibandaski/README.md

   - Password: **kibandaskiAdmin**

 ## Future work
+The primary work remaining to be done on this project is writing server tests (which I continue to procrastinate on because I really struggle with mocking authentication to test protected routes).

-Additional work to be done on this project will include expanding on testing, specifically integration and end-to-end testing on the client side, as well as writing server tests.
-Additional features could potentially also be added in the future, such as:
+Additional features could potentially be added in the future, such as:
 - Adding more third-party login operations
 - Adding more payment options